Redlin Art Center, Watertown

 Brookings

-Continue 1 hour south to Brookings.
+Continue one hour south to Brookings.
 It’s the home of South Dakota State University, the largest university in South Dakota.

 South Dakota Art Museum

-With more than 7,000 objects in its collection, the museum features rotating exhibits of Harvey Dunn paintings, Native American art, Marghab Linens, and work by author/illustrator Paul Goble as well as art from other regional, national and international artists.
+With more than 7,000 objects in its collection, the South Dakota Art Museum features rotating exhibits of Harvey Dunn paintings, Indigenous art, Marghab Linens and work by author/illustrator Paul Goble, as well as art from other regional, national and international artists.

 McCrory Gardens

-The gardens feature more than 25 acres of flowers, trees, shrubs and grasses as well as an additional 40-acre arboretum that provides a place for both scientific study and public exhibition.
+McCrory Gardens features more than 25 acres of flowers, trees, shrubs and grasses, plus a 40-acre arboretum that provides a place for both scientific study and public exhibition.
+Pet-friendly and open daily from sunrise to sunset, the gardens are a great place to stop and smell the flowers!

 South Dakota Agricultural Heritage Museum

-Located on the campus of South Dakota State University, this museum is dedicated to preserving South Dakota’s rich history in agriculture and rural heritage.
-Exhibits feature technology, crops and livestock.
+Located on the SDSU campus, the Agricultural Heritage Museum is dedicated to preserving South Dakota’s rural traditions and way of life.
+Exhibits feature farming technology, crops and livestock.

 De Smet